baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 # 2 如何错误地设置

 But why do you need to follow those rules?
 The easiest way to find out is to go through some examples that are wrong, because to truly understand how to fix things you need to know what’s broken.
-These examples assume default settings (e.g., there is no “set -f” or “IFS=...”):
+These examples assume default settings (e.g., there is no "set -f" or "IFS=..."):

 ```shell
 cat * > ../collection  # WRONG
 ```

 > This is wrong.
-If a filename in the current directory begins with “-”, it will be misinterpreted as an option instead of as a filename.
-For example, if there’s a file named “-n”, it will suddenly enable cat’s “-n” option instead if it has one (GNU cat does, it numbers the lines).
-In general you should never have a glob that begins with “*” — it should be prefixed with “./”.
-Also, if there are no (unhidden) files in the directory, the glob pattern will return the pattern instead (“*”); that means that the command (cat) will try to open a file with the improbable name “*”.
+If a filename in the current directory begins with "-", it will be misinterpreted as an option instead of as a filename.
+For example, if there’s a file named "-n", it will suddenly enable cat’s "-n" option instead if it has one (GNU cat does, it numbers the lines).
+In general you should never have a glob that begins with "*" — it should be prefixed with "./".
+Also, if there are no (unhidden) files in the directory, the glob pattern will return the pattern instead ("*"); that means that the command (cat) will try to open a file with the improbable name "*".

 ```shell
 for file in * ; do  # WRONG